winstonchiong/decisionlabucsf.github.io/README.md

 ```
 ![ALT-TITLE](/assets/img/FILENAME.png)
 ```
 where for `ALT-TITLE` you put in a brief description and for `FILENAME` you enter the filename of the image you uploaded to [/assets/img/](https://github.com/decisionlabucsf/decisionlabucsf.github.io/tree/master/assets/img).
+(I suggest naming it something like "news_YEAR_key-words.png".)

 When you're done, **commit changes**, using the green button to commit the file directly to the master branch and the description box below to leave a brief description.